YanJiaHuan/LLMs_for_yjh/README.md

 # Introduction
 This a self-built repo to reproduce the fine-tuning of some Large Language Models (LLM) based on certain training frameworks like DeepSpeed, bitsandbytes, and QLora.
+This project is currently servered as a personal-trial to test the feasibility of training large models based on QLoRA.

 ## Hardware
 NVIDIA-SMI 510.108.03